krawaller/accapp/presentation/source/chapters/10 - getting started/sections/07 - refresher git.md

 ~

 In Git, committing is a two-step process
-<small>(It is also possible to do it with a single command)</small>

 <img class="img_no_border"
      src="resources/images/adding_and_committing.png"